opiy-org/asterisk-ari-php/README.md

 ## Examples

 #### REST Clients
-Talk to your asterisk instance by the given RestClients.
+Talk to the Asterisk REST Interface through the given REST clients.
 All requests and responses are mapped onto objects that are easy to understand.

-Following example originates a call using the Channels resource of the Asterisk REST Interface.
+Following example originates a call using the Channels resource.

     <?php

     declare(strict_types=1);

     use NgVoice\AriClient\Exception\AsteriskRestInterfaceException;
-    use NgVoice\AriClient\Client\RestClient\Resource\Channels as AriChannelsRestResourceClient;
+    use NgVoice\AriClient\Client\Rest\Resource\Channels as AriChannelsRestResourceClient;
-    use NgVoice\AriClient\Client\RestClient\Settings as AriRestClientSettings;
+    use NgVoice\AriClient\Client\Rest\Settings as AriRestClientSettings;

     require_once __DIR__ . '/vendor/autoload.php';